romelBen/k3s-raspby-home-project/README.md

 To get access to your Kubernetes cluster, use this command:
 `scp debian@master_ip:~/.kube/config ~/.kube/config`

+# What will be added onto this project:
+I will be installing several Docker containers onto this Kubernetes cluster:
+- Prometheus
+- Grafana
+- Promtail
+- Loki
+- Bitwarden
+- GVM (Greenbone Vulnerability Manager)
+- Wazuh
+- SonarQube (maybe)
+- ZAP Proxy (maybe)
+- sqlmap (maybe)

+This will be a big feat which will take time.
+Whatever container that has been built will be updated here in this section.
+Please feel free to refer to my acknowledgement of the Rancher's ansible build and my code.

 # Acknowledgements
 This project could not be achieved without the help of Rancher's k3s-ansible repo.
 Please refer to repo [k3s-ansible](https://github.com/k3s-io/k3s-ansible) which uses Ansible to install k3s on Raspberry's ARM chips.
 This repo is extremely helpful.
 Note: I would recommend using k3s on Raspberry Pi's since k8s is power hungry when it comes to resources.
 Best to stick with k3s.